harsh-kamde/WebAppProject/README.md

 •	Payment Gateway Integration: Integration of payment gateway for processing user payments.
 •	Video Management: Implementation of video upload and streaming functionality.
 •	Enrollments Management: Implementation of course enrollment and progress tracking functionality.
-•	More not identified yet…
+•	Dynamic Course Creation: Implementation of dynamic course creation by the Instructor

 ## Conclusion:
 In conclusion, this project aims to develop a WebApp similar to Udemy where users can purchase courses and instructors can create and publish courses.
-The WebApp will be developed using Bootstrap, AJAX, PHP, and MySQL.
+The WebApp will be developed using Bootstrap, AJAX, PHP, MySQL and Payment Gateway.

 ## Project Screenshots:
 ![01](https://github.com/harsh-kamde/WebAppProject/assets/105597593/1889e881-320a-4ebf-ac46-ee1b7e2b935c)